-Complaints of Noncompliance: Complaints of noncompliance with this Policy shall be governed by the Charter School's Uniform Complaint Procedures.
-A copy of the Uniform Complaint Policy and Procedures is available upon request at the OGCS District Office.
+Complaints of Noncompliance: A complaint of noncompliance any of the requirements outlined above may be filed through the Charter School's Uniform Complaint Procedures.
+A copy of the Uniform Complaint Policy and Procedures is available upon request at the OGCS, Inc. office.

 Availability of Complete Policy: For any Foster and Mobile Youth who enrolls at the Charter School, a copy of the Charter School's complete Education of Foster and Mobile Youth Policy shall be provided at the time of enrollment.
-A copy of the complete Policy is included in the Full Policies section of this document and is available upon request at the OGCS District Office.
+A copy of the complete policy is available upon request at the OGCS, Inc. office.